No need to pay on the spot with your EHIC

 Countries that accept the EHIC

-You can use the EHIC in Australia, Austria, Belgium, Bulgaria, Croatia, Cyprus (the Greek part), Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and the United Kingdom.
+You can use the EHIC in Australia, Austria, Belgium, Bulgaria, Croatia, Cyprus (the Greek part), Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, North Macedonia, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and the United Kingdom.
 The healthcare card can also be used in: the Azores, the Canary Islands, Ceuta, French Guyana, Gibraltar, Guadeloupe, Madeira, Martinique, Mayotte, Melilla, Réunion and St. Martin (French part).

 Cases in which the EHIC is not valid